yl656/ECE4960/Labs/Lab1.md

 ---
 ## 1 and 2.
 Environment

 I updated my local installation of the Arduino IDE and installed the spcified version (1.1.2) of the Sparkfun Apollo3 board support pack.
-I then connected the Artemis Nano and my laptop, selected the correct port, and uploaded an example script successfully.
+I then connected the Artemis Nano and my laptop, selected the correct port, lowered the baud rate as suggested, and uploaded an example script successfully.

 ## 3. Blink